Aid and Attendance Benefit Application

 The Aid and Attendance Benefit Application – How to Apply

 The application process for the Department of Veterans Affairs’ (VA) Aid and Attendance Pension benefit is quite extensive, but that is to be expected considering the high level of monetary assistance being offered through this program.
 We highly recommend you give us a call as the first step of your application process.
-The forms below are what you can find on the VA’s website, however we can provide you with a user-friendly, complete application guide.
+Veterans Financial, Inc. can provide you with a user-friendly, complete application guide.
 To get started today, call 800-835-1541.

 Here is a list of forms and papers that you will need:

 -Military separation papers form DD-214.
 The VA requires a certified copy or original in most cases, to order a copy from the National Archives visit www.archives.gov/veterans.
 If you learn that that your records were destroyed in the Saint Louis fire of 1973, they most likely are able to provide a valid certificate of service, but that may take additional time.